SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-integration-framework.md

 ---
 id: automation-service-integration-framework
-title: Automation Service Integration Framework
+title: Integration Framework for the Automation Service
-sidebar_label: Automation Service Integration Framework
+sidebar_label: Integration Framework
 description: Learn about the framework used for integrations.
 ---